Telephone 0116 277 3796 to book matches.

 Phase Two - Carp and Mixed Fish Lake

-The Carp and Silver Fish water on Phase Two at Whetstone Gorse is kidney shaped and again has a central island along its spine giving anglers a feature to fish towards.
+The Carp and Silver Fish water at Whetstone Gorse is kidney shaped and again has a central island along its spine giving anglers a feature to fish towards.

 With 16 metres of water between the bank and the island, the sides are again cut at 45 degrees to a six feet deep central track before rising again at 45 degrees to the island.
 At each end of the island there is a two feet deep ledge which is planted with reeds.

 Naturally it pays to fish to this ledge as the fish tend to hold up around the reeds, so fishing either on top of it where there are no reeds or down the slope and at the bottom of the slope can give great results.

 However, anglers should note that if they are fishing near the top of the slop or on the ledge hooked fish immediately bolt for the cover of the reeds so anglers need to fish heavier tackle and turn them quickly into open water after as soon as they strike.

 Most anglers fishing Carp and Mixed Fish Lake go after the common and mirror carp, the main fish species in the water, which average 8lbs with plenty of low doubles between 10lbs and 12lbs.